 |Auto-Center||by the game|

 Spring and Damper are supposed to be used by Forza Horizon 5 to control the Center Spring and Wheel Damper settings, respectively.
-I've tried every combination possible, but, as far as I can tell, the game currently isn't using them at all on these wheels.
-For good measure, I turn these off, just in case there is something I've missed.
+As far as I can tell, the game currently isn't using them at all on these wheels.

 Forza Horizon 5 Settings